StudentTraineeCenter/edu-agent/docs/AZURE_DEPLOYMENT.md

 Review the plan to see what resources will be created, including:

-- Resource Group
+- **Azure AI Foundry**: Hub, Project, and Model Deployments (GPT-4o, text-embedding-3-large)
-- Storage Account and blob containers
+- **Azure Storage**: Account with Blob containers and Tasks queue
-- Azure Container Registry (ACR)
-- Key Vault (for secrets)
-- Azure AI Foundry (OpenAI + embeddings)
-- Container Apps (API + worker)
+- **Azure Key Vault**: Secure secret management with RBAC
+- **Azure Container Registry**: Private registry for container images
+- **Azure Container Apps**: Serverless hosting for API and Worker services
-- Linux Web App (for the built SPA)
+- **Azure App Service**: Linux-based hosting for the Web frontend
-- Log Analytics + Application Insights
+- **Azure Monitor**: Log Analytics and Application Insights for observability
-- Supabase project (database + auth)
-- RBAC assignments
+- **Supabase**: Managed project with Database and Auth configured
+- **RBAC assignments**: Managed identities and access control settings

 ### Step 4: Deploy Infrastructure